How hard is it to become a video editor? What's the best career path to take if you want to pursue video editing professionally?

 Whether you’re shooting a vacation, a trip to the playground, or simply around the house moments, your videos will be astronomically better with a little forethought before you start shooting.

 Let’s walk through a few ideas you should think through before you begin shooting.
+These will help build and frame your story.

 This could be a simple sentence: to remember the tradition of baking cookies with cousins.
 Or to capture all the memories from a family vacation.
 Simply writing down or thinking about the purpose behind the video you’d like to create will be the first step in creating an organized and cohesive idea for your film.